 - 5Verify: account balance matches your terminal, open positions are visible

-The master account does not need to be a prop firm account.
-Most traders run their master on a standard retail account where there are no challenge rules, then copy to funded accounts.
+The master does not need to be a prop firm account.
+Most traders run the master on a standard retail account, where no challenge rules apply, and copy from there to the funded accounts.
+Note that MT4 connects as a receiver but not as a copier source — don't set an MT4 account as your master.

 Step 3: Connect Your Follower Accounts